Alex7900/Gymify-App/README.md

 <h2>Project Deliverables (Core Features)</h2>

-- User Workout Routine
+1. User Workout Routine
-a.
-A view for all the workout routines a user can do for a specific session.
+- A view for all the workout routines a user can do for a specific session.
-- Workout Log History (a listview of all the times a user went to the gym)
+2. Workout Log History (a listview of all the times a user went to the gym)
-a.
-When a user clicks on a specific log, it will reveal exercises to perform or will perform and for each exercise set, reps and weight will be displayed.
+- When a user clicks on a specific log, it will reveal exercises to perform or will perform and for each exercise set, reps and weight will be displayed.
-- Statistics
+3. Statistics
-a.
-Calendar showing days when a user went to the gym.
+- Calendar showing days when a user went to the gym.
 - A graph showing progress for each specific exercise.
-- Exercises Catalog
+4. Exercises Catalog
-a.
-A list of all exercises available.
+- A list of all exercises available.
-b.
-Users can add/delete/change exercise routines.
+- Users can add/delete/change exercise routines.

 <h2>Project Deliverables (Optional Features)</h2>

-- Leaderboard/Challenge system
+1. Leaderboard/Challenge system
-a.
-A system that challenges users and friends through the tracking system and statistics.
+- A system that challenges users and friends through the tracking system and statistics.
 - Gamify the app
-a.
-Have a system implemented that acts as a pseudo character stat tracker like in a video game.
+2. Have a system implemented that acts as a pseudo character stat tracker like in a video game.
 - Integrated workout tutorials/videos/lessons
-a.
-Use https://strengthlevel.com/strength-standards to set standards.
+- Use https://strengthlevel.com/strength-standards to set standards.